Sip on a cup of this restorative vegetable broth loaded with ginger, turmeric, mushrooms and vegetables throughout the day.

 Best of all, it’s endlessly adaptable and simple to make and store for when you need it.

 Start your morning with a cup of broth or sip it throughout the day as an alternative to tea or coffee.
 Leave the slow-cooked vegetables in for more sustenance (I’ve been eating it for lunch with a poached egg on top) or whiz the whole thing up in the blender for a creamier, velvety soup.
-Stir in a spoonful of gelatin for extra stomach soothing qualities or a pat of butter, ghee or olive oil for extra richness.

 A nourishing vegetable broth made in either the slow cooker or on the stovetop.